mikro-orm/mikro-orm/docs/docs/entity-manager.md

 > This feature is supported only for `SELECT_IN` loading strategy.

-When fetching single entity, you can choose to select only parts of an entity via `options.fields`:
+When fetching single entity, we can choose to select only parts of an entity via `options.fields`:

 ```ts
 const author = await orm.em.findOne(Author, '...', { fields: ['name', 'born'] });